 Though it is widely believed that these dolls originated in China and Japan, it was in Russia that they rose to their present popularity and fame.
 Thus, these dolls are an important part of the Russian culture and tradition that connects the Russian monarchy to the Soviet Union and the Soviet Union to modern Russia.
 Thus, it also acts as an ambassador of Russian cultural history and is useful in acquainting people with the same knowledge.

 Initially, these dolls were only available in Russian toy shops and local markets.
 One had to spend a handsome amount of money to buy these dolls.
 It became important for the wealthy people of the West to buy these exquisite dolls as artistic souvenirs when visiting Russia.

 Even today, one can buy these dolls when visiting Russia from the local toy shops, markets, and vendor shops.
 But with globalization and technological advancements, several online websites and other portals help you order them with just a click of the mouse.

-One such online website is The Russian Treasures.
+One such online websites.
 It provides one with the best of these exquisite dolls at a very competitive rate.
 They provide these with varying varieties, such as classical nesting dolls, Russian nesting dolls with flowers, frog-themed Russian nesting dolls, and Russian nesting dolls- Winnie the pooh, fairy-tale themed nesting dolls, and Russian nesting dolls -with political characters, etc.

 The Russian nesting dolls are an exquisite art form depicted in bright and bold colors.
 These dolls are open to varied symbolic interpretations according to one’s understanding.
 Unlike the conventional depiction of peasant women, nowadays, these dolls are represented in most common themes and topics.
 The themes of flowers, animals, cartoon characters, fairy tales, and political and sports personalities place on the modern Matryoshka dolls.